Tomohisa Yamashita: 1998–2009: Early work

-Yamashita made his acting debut in NHK's Shonentachi in 1998.
-He gained more attention after appearing in Ikebukuro West Gate Park in 2000.
-His biggest break as an actor though came in 2006 when he landed the title role in the television drama Kurosagi.
-He subsequently made his widescreen debut with the Kurosagi film sequel Eiga: Kurosagi in 2008.
+Yamashita made his acting debut in the acclaimed NHK drama series "Shonentachi" (the Youth) (also starring Takaya Kamikawa, Sayaka Yoshino, Aiba Masaki among others) in 1998.
+He gained further attention after appearing in Ikebukuro West Gate Park in 2000, with his breakthrough as an actor occurring in 2006, cast in the lead role of the television drama Kurosagi.
+He subsequently made his film / widescreen debut with the Kurosagi film sequel Eiga: Kurosagi in 2008.
 Yamashita also made his debut as a solo artist with the Kurosagi soundtrack Daite Senorita which went on to sell over 800,000 copies.
 He followed that up in 2007 and 2008 with roles as time-traveler Iwase Ken in the award-winning romantic comedy Proposal Daisakusen and flight doctor-in-training Aizawa Kousaku in the medical drama Code Blue.
 Proposal Daisakusen remains one of his most notable works, and in 2013, his character Ken's trademark line "Hallelujah chance! (ハレルヤチャンス!)" was selected by Oricon Monitor Research members as one of the most memorable signature phrases in Japanese drama history.
 Industry watchdog Nikkei Entertainment placed him at the top of their annual ranking of under-30 Japanese celebrities in 2008 due to his achievements in multiple entertainment fields that year.
 Following his work in the 2009 romance serial Buzzer Beat, Nikkei christened him the 'twenty-something ratings man', singling him out as one of the few young actors who could successfully lead romance dramas and possessed a stable ratings record despite the declining drama industry.
 Yamashita reprised his role as Aizawa Kousaku in the winter 2010 TV series Code Blue 2.
 Days after Code Blue 2 wrapped, Yamashita began filming for the live-action film adaptation of Ashita no Joe.
 Code Blue 2 and Buzzer Beat aired in Fuji TV's prestigious getsuku (Monday 9 p.m.) time-slot in Japan, making Yamashita the first person to have starred in two getsukus with only a single drama season in between.